bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: Fix messy paragraph-->

+Wnt works has been focused in deuterostomes and arthropods which lost many Wnts.
 The Spiralia is a major bilaterian clade with great diversity and crucial to understand bilaterian evolution.
-Wnt works has been focused in deuterostomes and arthropods which lost many Wnts.
 Brachiopods are important spiralian evo-devo organisms.
+Three main species have been subject to developmental studies, the rhynchonelliform *Terebratalia transversa* (taxonomic), the craniiform *Novocrania anomala* (taxonomic), and the linguliform *Lingula anatina* (taxonomic).
+*T. transversa* is the best studied and a representative pillar of brachiopod development with a series studies ranging from embryology [@Flammer1963-jk; @Stricker1985-gz; @Stricker1985-vf], anatomy [@Altenburger2009-dr; @Santagata2011-ry], eye patterning [@Passamaneck2011-wj; @Santagata2012-he], body patterning [@Altenburger2011-rr; @Schiemann2017-wd; @Gasiorowski2019-ab], mesoderm patterning [@Passamaneck2015-aw], body segmentation [@Vellutini2016-lq], Toll [@Orus-Alcalde2021-ra], fate map [@Freeman1993-zt], metamorphosis [@Freeman1993-rx], protostomy [@Martin-Duran2016-qa], nerve cords [@Martin-Duran2018-mq], cilia [@Wu2020-ij], FGF signaling [@Andrikou2021-cc], excretion [@Gasiorowski2021-yf], neuropeptides [@Thiel2017-nd; @Thiel2021-ct], biomineralization [@Wernstrom2022-iv].
-There is substantial work on gene expression Hox, segmentation, hedgehog, gastrulation, etc. The larval body is typically subdivided into lobes that involve Wnt signaling.
+There is substantial work on gene expression Hox, segmentation, hedgehog, gastrulation, etc.
-But it is unclear if Wnt plays a role in axial patterning.
+We previously found that Wnt signaling plays a role in endomesoderm specification and in the induction of posterior fates [@Martin-Duran2016-qa], and that Wnt pathway over-activation disrupts the typical morphological subdivisions of the larval body [@Vellutini2016-lq].
+Wnt also may be involved in establishing the boundaries between larval lobes [@Vellutini2016-lq], suggesting a potential role not only on axial polarity but also on regional specification and axial differentiation.
+However, a full characterization of the Wnt complement and expression in brachiopods is lacking.
 We investigate Wnt signaling in the patterning the different body regions using T. transversa.
 We analyzed stage-specific RNA-seq data and spatiotemporal expression of Wnt signaling components.